transmaxxing/transmaxxing.github.io/TERMS.md

 “gender nazi” [slur, rare] (noun): (1) a derogatory term for rigid transitioners or caregivers (e.g., “gatekeepers”) who advocate a restrictive model of care.

-girl mode [slang] (noun or verb): presenting in a “feminine” gender role: “I worked in girl mode while I saved for top surgery.”
+girl mode [slang] (noun or verb): presenting in a “feminine” gender role when trans: “I worked in girl mode while I saved for top surgery.”
 As a verb, usually styled girlmode: “She’s been girlmoding everywhere but work.”

-girlmoder [slang] (noun): someone who presents in a “feminine” gender role.
+girlmoder [slang] (noun): someone who presents in a “feminine” gender role trans.

 “homosexual transsexual” [jargon] (noun): a controversial term suggested by conservative 20th-century sexologists for trans people who identify as straight.
 Sometimes abbreviated HSTS.